nzw0301/nzw0301.github.io/index.md

 ---

-`Red Green Black and White` means a name of fictional scientist: _MAGATA Shiki_.
+- Q. What does `Red Green Black and White` mean?
+- A. It means name of fictional scientist: _MAGATA Shiki_.

+- Q. Okay, fair enough...
+But why do you use it as the title of your page?
+- A. Because I really respect her.